rainydaysavings/GNUsocial-v2-landing-page/README.md

 # GNU social landing page
-## A simple landing page for GNU social
+## A clean, modern and fast landing page for GNU social v2
 Made as a proof of competence for GSoC 2020

 ## Features